Visiting Hours

 Welcome to the BAPS Shri Swaminarayan Hindu Mandir and Cultural Precinct, Sydney.
 Located in Kemps Creek, our precinct features two main attractions:

-• The Traditional Havel i buildings - a beautifully designed traditional Indian structure(s) that showcases intricate craftsmanship.
+The Traditional Mandir (Hindu Temple) building - a beautifully designed traditional Indian structure(s) that showcases intricate craftsmanship.

 The Precinct & Mandir (Hindu temple) is open to all visitors daily, from 7:00 am to 8:00 pm, throughout the year.